 How Can A Trust Help Avoid Probate?

 You can specify in your will that you want all your assets to go to your trust.
-Another thing to bear in mind is that you don’t have to go through probate if your estate is worth less than $160,000.
+Another thing to bear in mind is that you don’t have to go through probate if your estate is worth less than $184,500.
 Of course, very few people know when they’re going to die, so unless they know they’re terminally ill they can’t just start depleting their assets or they wouldn’t have anything to live on.
-For the few people who are in that situation, I would advise them to start depleting the estate to bring it down below $160,000 and avoid probate.
+It needs to read For the few people who are terminally ill, I would advise them to start depleting the estate to bring it down below $184,500 and avoid probate.

 For more information on Reviewing/Updating Your Estate Plan, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (530) 317-5556 today.

 (530) 317-5556 | (209) 881-9222